jmuyskens/intermediate-d3-nicar-2018/README.md

-# Intermediate D3 workshop | NICAR 2018
+# Intermediate D3 workshop at NICAR 2018
 We will build on D3.js basics by exploring more complex chart forms, covering functions for fetching and manipulating data, and introducing transitions and interaction.
 We will write working code together and break down how some of our favorite examples of D3 charts work.

 This is designed to build on [the beginner workshop](https://github.com/darlacameron/beginning-d3-nicar-2018).